Supply Chain

 Before the recent spike in eCommerce, traditional retailers were able to function with fixed financing methods because their needs were usually also fixed.
 Regardless of how their supply chain shifted, they still knew which products were most important to stock due to fewer, slower shifts in demand and simpler conditions for their suppliers, and warehousing facilities.

 Once a retailer's supply chain became vertically integrated enough, they did not need to do much more than lower their prices to drive more of the market base their way, and supply chain changes would do little to alter their ability to maintain market dominance.
+Retailers relied on predictable procurement cycles and limited distribution networks, which minimized the complexity of supply chain management.

 All that has changed with the mad rush to eCommerce, which changed the economic playing field such that online retail is taking record-breaking shares of total retail sales from traditional storefront operations.
 As a result, the general supply chain serves a higher proportion of online merchants than it used to, and the emerging eCommerce supply chain's links are weighted much differently than the general supply chain.
+Modern ecommerce businesses must now optimize for real-time demand, faster delivery times, and cost-effective shipping strategies.

 For instance, the near-severing (or at least, radical change) of the link between storefront and customer in traditional retail models has been replaced with a much more complex link between warehouse and customer address.
 This crucial "last mile" in the eCommerce supply chain demands a lot of attention and resources to get right.
+Successful eCommerce supply chain management now hinges on seamless order fulfillment, real-time inventory data, and automated delivery workflows.

 What the online retailer gains in simplicity by eliminating the need for a (physical) storefront they must make up for in much more involved and dispersed transportation processes and inventory distribution.
+Maintaining accurate stock levels across fulfillment centers and warehouse management systems is now a cornerstone of ecommerce logistics strategy.

 They also have to manage regional distribution centers to ensure that their product inventory is staged correctly in order to maximize the allocation of resources.
 While it's not uncommon for regular storefront chains to send excess inventory to their other stores (instead of waiting for new shipments from suppliers), it amounts to sending a single shipment to place hundreds if not thousands of products within arm's reach of consumers.
 The product journey to the customer is essentially over as the products sit on the shelf and await purchase.

 An online retailer, however, must plan numerous smaller shipments to move the same amount of inventory – and if they can't manage their supply chain's last-mile transportation needs effectively, they're left wishing they had a storefront after all.
+The rise of third-party logistics (3PL) providers and dropshipping models has given eCommerce sellers new tools to streamline fulfillment and reduce operational costs, but only if implemented correctly.

 The online store manager gets to essentially distill the entire storefront into a web link, on the one hand – but on the other, they have radically increased logistics challenges.
 This is just one example where the advantages of online retail are connected with an increased burden of proper eCommerce supply-chain management.
+To meet evolving consumer demand and remain competitive in the ecommerce industry, businesses must adopt agile supply chain strategies, automate replenishment processes, and rely on accurate forecasting metrics.

 More (Automated) Moving Parts in the eCommerce Supply Chain